markbastian/replion/README.md

 Note that for the entirety of this project I will use my stack/application name, "replion."
 You will use your stack/application name instead.

 These instructions are for connecting a REPL to a solo instance of Datomic Cloud.
-Since I don't have the budget to spin up a prod instance on my own time to figure this out I'll leave prod instance configuration as an exercise for the reader unless someone wants to provide a prod system to me.
+As time and resources become available, I may provide instructions for a production instance in the future.
+Alternatively, REPL-driven deployment could be done in a solo instance and then pushed to a production instance as desired.

 ## Recommended Prereading
 While not required, I strongly recommend understanding the basics of Datomic Cloud and Datomic Ions by going through the [Datomic Tutorial](https://docs.datomic.com/cloud/tutorial/client.html) and the [Datomic Ions Tutorial](https://docs.datomic.com/cloud/ions/ions-tutorial.html), including cloning, running, and carefully inspecting the [ion starter repo](https://github.com/datomic/ion-starter).